Sudan Airways Flight 139

 Sudan Airways Flight 139 was a Sudan Airways passenger flight that crashed on 8 July 2003 at Port Sudan.
-The Boeing 737 aircraft was operating a domestic scheduled Port Sudan–Khartoum passenger service.
+The Boeing 737-200 aircraft was operating a domestic scheduled Port Sudan–Khartoum passenger service.
 Some 15 minutes after takeoff, the aircraft lost power in one of its engines, which prompted the crew to return to the airport for an emergency landing.
 In doing so, the pilots missed the airport runway, and the airplane descended until it hit the ground, disintegrating after impact.
 Of the 117 people aboard, 116 of them died.

 Aircraft and crew

-The aircraft involved in the accident was a Boeing 737-2J8C, c/n 21169, registered ST-AFK.
-Powered by two Pratt & Whitney JT8D-7 engines, it had its maiden flight on 29 August 1975, and was delivered new to Sudan Airways on 15 September 1975.
+The aircraft involved in the accident was a Boeing 737-2J8C, registered ST-AFK.
+Powered by two Pratt & Whitney JT8D-7 engines, it was delivered new to Sudan Airways in 1975.
 At the time of the accident, the aircraft was almost 28 years old.

 The pilots involved were Captain Awad Jaber, First Officer Amir al-Nujumi, and Second Officer Walid Khair.